 Start by clearing out under the sink so that you have ample room to work.
-Under the sink, you will see that the drain is actually connected into the trap (a U shaped portion of pipe) by a compression cap.
-Loosen the cap so that the drain will slide up and out.
+Under the sink, you will see that the drain is actually connected into the trap, a U shaped portion of pipe held on by a compression cap.
+Loosen the cap so that the pipe will slide out and away.

 Use your pliers or wrench to loosen the nut on the underside of the sink that is holding the drain in place and then remove the drain.

 Prior to installing the new drain, take a bit of plumbers putty and roll it between your palms so that it forms a long "snake" of putty of sufficient length to wrap around the drain.
 Press the putty onto the underside of the new drain flange and insert the drain into the sink.
-The plumbers putty will squeeze out from around the drain flange.
+The plumbers putty will squeeze out from around the drain flange as the flange gets tightened.
 You can remove the excess later.